National Care Awards

-The awards celebrate the best talent in the long-term care sector, highlighting excellence and rewarding those who work tirelessly to provide outstanding care.
+The National Care Awards is the longest established annual awards for the care sector.
+The Awards celebrate the very best people in the long-term care sector, highlighting excellence and rewarding those who work tirelessly to provide consistently outstanding care.

 We are thrilled to be shortlisted in five categories for the 2020 awards:

 - Outstanding Care in a Crisis – Stanley Park

 - Care Chef – Alex Wendling, Lennox House

 - The Dignity and Respect Care Home of the Year – Paisley Court